THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 For a very long time, I found it pretty much impossible to do anything I enjoyed doing or that made me feel good, until I’d finished absolutely everything else that I had to do or might have to do in the near future.

 It was interesting, though, that I’d encourage my husband to go out on a bushwalk every morning because I knew how productive, powerful and creative he was when he got back.
 Most of the time, he’d go out for a walk and he’d pretty much finished his days’ work by the time he got home!

 I knew that.
 I encouraged him to do that.
 I could see the results he had from doing that.

-But I’d never allow myself to do it.
-I’d never give myself permission to look after myself, to do things for myself.
+But I never allow myself to do it.
+I never gave myself permission to look after myself, to do things for myself.

 I was only allowed to do what I wanted to do AFTER I’d finished everything else.
 I couldn’t possibly spend any time enjoying myself if there was work to do.

 Getting back to this morning, I realised I was doing the same thing in a slightly sneakier way.
-Instead of housework as being the thing that got in the way of enjoying myself, it’s writing and getting involved in the group.
+Instead of housework as being the thing that got in the way of enjoying myself, it’s writing and creating stuff for our website.